bencbradshaw/chatgpt/README.md

 make build
 ```

-- macOS build is in the `public` folder
+- macOS build is in the `mac` folder
 - Linux build is in the `linux` folder